Robert Palmer Addicted to Love Video

 “Addicted to Love” earned Robert Palmer the 1987 Grammy for Best Male Rock Vocal Performance.
 Jump back a year and you have the debut of its music video, featuring the Robert Palmer girls, a quintet of identical women on instruments.
 Guitarist Patty Elias, one of the video’s models, jokes that the video may have been more popular than the song itself.
 In addition to Palmer and the five women, five musicians, off-camera, were miming what the models were supposed to do with their instruments due to British media production laws.

+The song was a Billboard Hot 100 number one hit in May 1986, partly due to the popularity of the video.
 There are multiple reasons why this video is so enduring.
 Mak Gilchrist, the bassist for the video, joked that with the trend of depicting women as objects, director Terence Donovan playfully depicted the women as store mannequins.
 Another interpretation, taken by some ardent feminists, was that the video simply elevated the objectification of women.
 Yet another perspective is that Donovan sought to portray the women as strong and intimidating creatures unconcerned with the audience; while the song is about addiction, with lyrics filled with emotion, the women are soulless and nearly robotic.

 Who Were the Girls on the Addicted to Love Video?